What level of protein structure involves hydrogen bonding from the backbone of the peptide chain?

 The amino acid chain is formed via peptide bonds, which join the carboxyl group of one amino acid to the amine group of the next, in a head-to-tail fashion.
 This formation means that the N-terminus end of the resulting protein has a free amine group, and the C-terminus end of the resulting protein has a free carboxyl group.
 In other words, the order of amino acids in the primary protein structure matters.
 A tripeptide chain of alanine, arginine, and glycine, is not the same as glycine, arginine, alanine.
 Lastly, peptide bonds are particularly strong because they have a partial double bond character.

 Tertiary protein structures are formed by folding secondary protein structures together to form a globular structure (Figure 1).
 It is essential to understand how tertiary protein structures are formed.
 All proteins in the body are in an aqueous environment that is polar.
-The side chains of the amino acids can be polar or nonpolar (as discussed in this post on amino acid classification).
+The side chains of the amino acids can be polar or nonpolar.
 Nonpolar side chains, when folded into a tertiary structure, prefer to be buried inside the middle of the protein away from the polar solvent, exhibiting what is known as the hydrophobic effect.
 Dispersion forces from these hydrophobic side chains being packed tightly together help strengthen this interaction.
-The polar amino acids, on the other hand, tend to be exposed on the surface of the protein, interacting favorably with the polar environment.
+Polar amino acids, on the other hand, tend to be exposed on the surface of the protein, interacting favorably with the polar environment.

 The quaternary protein structure is the association of multiple polypeptide chains (Figure 1).
 It is important to note that not all proteins have a quaternary structure.
 Figure 2 shows examples of two proteins found in the human body: Myoglobin and hemoglobin.
 Myoglobin is made of a single polypeptide chain, meaning that it has primary, secondary, and tertiary structures.
 However, it does not have quaternary structure.
 Hemoglobin, on the other hand, is made of four different polypeptide chains called subunits.
 The four subunits interact with each other to form a quaternary structure that makes up the hemoglobin molecule.
 Furthermore, the interactions that hold a quaternary structure together are the same side-chain interactions that hold tertiary structures together.
 These interactions include hydrophobic interactions, dipole-dipole interactions, hydrogen bonds, salt bridges, and disulfide bonds.

 As a final point, note that secondary, tertiary, and quaternary protein structure can be disrupted by certain conditions such as extreme temperature, pH, or salt concentrations, as well as by certain chemical agents like urea and sodium dodecyl sulfate.
-This is known as protein denaturation and is covered in more detail in this post.
+This is process is known as protein denaturation.
+Protein denaturation, as it turns out, is used to help analyze proteins in certain lab techniques, like PAGE and SDS-PAGE.